This post contains affiliate links. Read my disclosure policy here.

 For optimal freshness, place the chipotle sauce in an airtight container and store it in the fridge for 3-5 days.
 I haven't tried freezing it yet, but I will report back when I do.

 If you make this Creamy Chipotle Sauce, let me know what you think by ★ star rating it and leaving a comment below.
 It would really make my day.
 You can also follow me on Instagram and share your creation with me.
 Just tag me @veganhuggs and hashtag #veganhuggs so I don’t miss it.

-- 3-4 tablespoons water
+- 3 tablespoons water , more as needed

 - 1 teaspoon agave (or preferred sweetener)

 - 1 chipotle pepper in adobo sauce + 1 teaspoon of sauce

 - ½ teaspoon salt , more to taste

 - ½ teaspoon smoked paprika

 - To soften the cashews, boil water in a small pot and remove from heat.
 Add cashews and cover for 15-20 minutes.
 Drain and rinse the cashews and discard soaking water.

 - Place cashews in a high-powered blender along with the water, chipotle pepper and sauce, yogurt, lime juice, agave, smoked paprika, garlic, and salt.
 Blend on high until very smooth.
 Scape down the sides if needed.
 Now taste for seasoning and add more if desired.
 If it's too thick for your taste, add a few splashes of water and blend.